ritikparate/Gold-Price-Prediction/README.md

       Click the following link
       ```bash
       git clone https://github.com/your-username/gold-price-prediction.git
+Disclaimer: The predictions provided by this Gold Price Prediction project are based on historical data and various forecasting models.
+They serve for educational and informational purposes only and should not be solely relied upon for financial decisions.
+Users are encouraged to conduct their own analysis and acknowledge the inherent uncertainty in predicting future market trends.
 Disclaimer:

 While the models exhibit high accuracy (>95%), predictions are based on historical data and should not be considered as financial advice.
 The gold market is subject to various factors that may impact prices unpredictably.